Home Special Events Vancouver JUNO Awards

 JUNOS Awards

 The JUNO Awards is an annual awards show highlighting the best talent in the Canadian music industry.
-In 2025 the JUNOS take place in Vancouver.
+In 2025 the JUNOS took place in Vancouver.

-This year’s event happens on March 30th.
-There are also various celebrations throughout the Lower Mainland leading up to the day.
-For example, the City of Surrey hosts the JUNOS Plaza Party on Saturday, March 15th.
+This year’s event happened on March 30th.
+There were also various celebrations throughout the Lower Mainland leading up to the day.
+For example, the City of Surrey hosted the JUNOS Plaza Party on Saturday, March 15th.

 This article includes the following information about the JUNOS: